 - 1. A modular home is a prefabricated home that is made of multiple modules or sections that are manufactured and substantially assembled in a manufacturing plant.
 These pre-built sections are transported to the building site and constructed by a builder to meet all applicable building codes for site-built homes. - 2.
-A Dwellingdwelling unit, as defined by ANSI / RESNET / ICC 301, is any building that contains one or two Dwelling Units used, intended, or designed to be built, used, rented, leased, let or hired out to be occupied, or that are occupied for living purposes.
-ANSI / RESNET / ICC 301 defines a Dwelling Unit as a single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation. the 2012 IECC, is a single unit that provides complete independent living facilities for one or more persons, including permanent provisions for living facilities for one or more persons, including permanent provisions for living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation. - 3.
+A Dwelling, as defined by ANSI / RESNET / ICC 301, is any building that contains one or two Dwelling Units used, intended, or designed to be built, used, rented, leased, let or hired out to be occupied, or that are occupied for living purposes.
+ANSI / RESNET / ICC 301 defines a Dwelling Unit as a single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation. - 3.
 A Townhouse, as defined by ANSI / RESNET / ICC 301, is a single-family Dwelling Unit constructed in a group of three or more attached units in which each unit extends from the foundation to roof and with open space on at least two sides.
-Townhouses are also eligible to earn the ENERGY STAR through the ENERGY STAR Multifamily New Construction Program. - 3.
-Any above-grade story with 20% or more occupiable space, including commercial space, shall be counted towards the total number of stories for the purpose of determining eligibility to participate in the program.
-The definition of an 'above-grade story' is one for which more than half of the gross surface area of the exterior walls is above-grade.
-All below-grade stories, regardless of type, shall not be included when evaluating eligibility. - 4.
-If permitted prior to July 1, 2021, the following are also eligible to earn the ENERGY STAR through the ENERGY STAR Single-Family New Homes program: - Dwelling units 2 in any multifamily building with 4 units or fewer; OR - Dwelling units in multifamily buildings with 3 stories or fewer above-grade; OR - Dwelling units-2 in multifamily buildings with 4 or 5 stories above-grade where dwelling units occupy 80% or more of the occupiable square footage of the building.
-When evaluating mixed-use buildings for eligibility, exclude commercial / retail space when assessing whether the 80% threshold has been met.
+Townhouses are also eligible to earn the ENERGY STAR through the ENERGY STAR Multifamily New Construction Program. - 4.
+If permitted prior to July 1, 2021, the following are also eligible to earn the ENERGY STAR through the ENERGY STAR Single-Family New Homes program: - Dwelling units 2 in any multifamily building with 4 units or fewer; OR - Dwelling units in multifamily buildings with 3 stories or fewer above-grade; OR